Clinical Science and Psychopathology Research Program (CSPR)

 Left to right: Angus MacDonald, Bonnie Klimes-Dougan, Robert Krueger, Shmuel Lissek, Monica Luciana, William Iacono (emeritus), Scott Vrieze

-Our Clinical Science and Psychopathology Research (CSPR) program has long been regarded as one of the best clinical psychology programs in the world, training clinical scientists who have become leaders in the field.
-The program combines rigorous research training in psychopathology with a solid grounding in the applied practice of clinical assessment and intervention.
-Our program is designed to train students who wish to become academic clinical psychologists or research scientists.
-Of course, graduates will also find themselves well-prepared for various careers as clinicians or more applied researchers.
+Our Clinical Science and Psychopathology Research (CSPR) program has long been regarded as one of the top clinical psychology programs in the United States.
+Situated in the vibrant twin cities of Minneapolis and St. Paul, our program trains students to become leaders in the field through rigorous research training and a solid grounding in clinical assessment and intervention.
+Though our program is focused towards students who wish to become academic clinical psychologists or research scientists, our graduates also find themselves well-prepared for impactful careers as clinicians, applied researchers, and policy-makers.

-Our faculty are especially strong in psychopathology, personality, and behavioral genetic research.
+Research is the cornerstone of our program.
+Our faculty are internationally recognized for their contributions to psychopathology, personality, and behavioral genetic research.
 They blend experimental approaches with large-scale epidemiological studies to understand abnormal behavior and its biological and psychological bases.
 This, combined with our larger community of psychologists, psychiatrists, scientists, and other practitioners, allows us to accommodate a broad array of research interests or clinical experiences with a diverse set of distinguished advisors and mentors (see “affiliated faculty” below).

 Training in Clinical Psychology across the Lifespan